denizjafari/UpperLimbRobot/README.md

 through the user interface.

 Transformers can be arranged in a pipeline, so that they can be run on streams of frames from a video.
+Pipelines itself can also be part of a bigger pipeline, allowing endless ways to compose transformers.

 Core transformers are provided in transforms.py.
 They are usable in the application in conjunction with their respective widgets from tranformer_widgets.py.

-### Pong Example
-To play pong, the following Transformers need to be selected:
-CameraSource > Model > Min/Max Selector > Pong Game

-Select the camera source and the model.
-Then press "Start" to start the tracking.
-Update the metrics in the Min/Max Selector.
-Then select the left hand elevtion.
-Raise your hand as high as you can and press to select the max.
-Then reach to the bottom and press min.
-Then you can press "Connect" in the Pong Game Widget to connect to the paddle in the pong application.

-In the pong application, you can "Toggle" to start the game.
-The right paddle is controlled by the up and down keys, the left paddle is controlled by your left arm (or alternatively with the W and S keys).
-After losing a game, you can "Reset" the game to start again.